brysoncotton/Encode-and-Decode/README.md

 # Encode-and-Decode

-Its just a simple program to jumble up words to make text documents unreadable, then unscramble them so you can read it again.'
+Its just a simple program to jumble up words to make text documents unreadable, then unscramble them so you can read it again.

 CHANGELOG